-Agentic marketing is the use of AI agents to autonomously plan, execute, and optimize marketing campaigns across channels, grounded in unified customer data.
+Agentic marketing is the use of AI agents to autonomously plan, execute, and optimize marketing campaigns across channels — running the Customer Intelligence Loop continuously on unified customer data, while humans set the objectives, creative direction, and guardrails.

 In agentic marketing, AI agents don’t just recommend actions or automate repetitive tasks — they operate with goal-directed autonomy.
 An agent can receive a business objective (such as “reduce churn among high-value customers by 10%”), design a multi-channel campaign strategy, select target audiences, generate content variants using large language models (LLMs), launch the campaign, monitor performance in real time, and continuously adjust based on results — all within guardrails set by the marketing team.